 The first-ever Prisoner’s Family Conference was held in El Paso, Texas in February 2009.
 With attendees from across the country it was considered a resounding success.
 Subsequent conferences have expanded and confirmed the widespread interest in the prison family.
-With consistent interest from abroad bringing international attendees and presenters to the conference since 2013, the conference officially became InterNational in 2015.
+Conferences have been held in Orlando, Florida, Portland, Oregon, Albuquerque, New Mexico.
+Houston, Texas and finally Dallas, Texas where we believe we have found a “home” for the conference.
+With consistent interest from abroad bringing international attendees and presenters to the conference in 2013, the conference officially became InterNational in 2015.

-The END MASS Incarceration Movement is an effort to unite all individuals, groups and organizations concerned with the unabated growth of the prison industrial complex in the United States.
-The movement culminated in the establishment of the Advocacy in Action Coalition, affirmed by over seventy individuals and representatives of established organizations at the 2015 conference.
-Subsequent to the conference the list of confirmed Coalition members has continued to grow.
-A working committee of the Coalition drafted a White Paper to validate our concerns.
-The Advocacy in Action Coalition White paper is an advocacy tool which will be distributed to the media, as well as to state and federal legislators, with our demands for reforms throughout the criminal justice system.
+The Advocacy in Action Coalition endeavors to unite all individuals, groups and organizations concerned with the unabated growth of the prison industrial complex in the United States and less than equitable and humane treatment of prisoners and their loved ones.
+The movement was affirmed by over seventy individuals and representatives of established organizations at the 2015 conference.
+Subsequently, the list of confirmed Coalition members has continued to grow, now standing at well over 100 individuals and organizations.
+A working committee of the Coalition drafted a White Paper to validate and give strong credibility our concerns.
+The Coalition’s working Task Force has also researched, developed and drafted several advocacy documented for use as talking points with legislators and criminal justice officials as we strive for needed reforms.

 The 2015 conference also saw the launching of the International Network for Children with Incarcerated Parents, with attendees from nine different countries setting advocacy in motion to determine the rights and welfare of children of prisoners world-wide.